 All history majors have the opportunity engage in original research.
 Our History Colloquia and History 395 courses emphasize original investigations, including using the university’s many libraries and collections.
-Students accepted into the Honors Program embark on a major research project that culminates in a thesis.
+Students accepted into the History Honors embark on a major research project that culminates in a thesis.
 Students interested in public history—presenting historical research to public audiences—can explore Michigan in the World, where they will create online exhibits focusing on U-M's role on global events.
 Our HistoryLab courses offer further opportunities for students to apply historical research in the service of the public.
 Additionally, History majors, as well as students from other affiliated disciplines, can publish their work in the Michigan Journal of History, a History student-run organization that promotes undergraduate research.

 Some History faculty rely on undergraduate students as independent research assistants or as partners in the university's Undergraduate Research Opportunity Program (UROP).
 Students may also find paid research assitantships with faculty or via the Student Employment Office.